 How to Find a Matrix Transpose Online: A Complete Guide to Transposing Matrices, Custom Delimiters, and Column Alignment

-You have a matrix and you need its rows turned into columns.
-Maybe you're solving a linear algebra assignment, reshaping data for an API, or reformatting a table you copied from a spreadsheet.
-Whatever the reason, transposing a matrix by hand is tedious and error-prone — especially when the matrix is large or rectangular.
+You've got a matrix and you need to flip its rows into columns.
+Maybe it's a linear algebra assignment, maybe you're reshaping data for an API, or maybe you just copied a table from a spreadsheet and it's oriented the wrong way.
+Doing this by hand gets old fast, and it's easy to mess up when the matrix is big or not square.

-The Matrix Transpose tool on wtools.com lets you paste a matrix, configure your delimiters, and get the transposed result instantly.
-It handles square and rectangular matrices alike, supports custom delimiters, and offers optional column alignment for clean, readable output.
+The Matrix Transpose tool on wtools.com lets you paste in a matrix, pick your delimiters, and get the transposed version right away.
+It works with square and rectangular matrices, supports custom delimiters, and can align columns so the output is easy to read.

-The transpose of a matrix is formed by turning its rows into columns and its columns into rows.
-If matrix A has dimensions m × n (m rows and n columns), its transpose Aᵀ has dimensions n × m.
+Transposing a matrix means turning its rows into columns and its columns into rows.
+If matrix A is m × n (m rows, n columns), then Aᵀ is n × m.

 1 2 3